ahmdyasser/GithubRepos/README.md

 5. Embracing Value Types instead of references.
 6. Back Supporting until iOS 13
 7. Dark/Light mode support.
-8. Use Swifty APIs like UIDiffableDataSources, and UIComposableDataSources.
+8. Use Swifty APIs like UIDiffableDataSources, and UICollectionViewCompositionalLayout.
 9. Applying Clean architecture principles as much as i can to enable modality.
 10. Maintaining code quality by using SwiftLint.